 The first and third phrases are your signs to distance yourself from someone asap as they do not have your best intentions in mind; the second one?
-Well, it might be true but not for asking for sources.
-When you ask for sources you are attempting to do your own research– research involves verifying information but you cannot verify information if you don’t know where it came from.
-And if someone is presenting information as facts on a subject they have taken it upon themselves to be educators and it is their responsibility to provide sources, especially if it is an unusual or far-fetched claim, this responsibility is known as the burden of proof.
+Well, it might be true, but not because you asked for sources.
+When you ask for sources you are attempting to do your own research– research involves verifying information.
+You cannot verify information if you don’t know where it came from.
+If someone is presenting information as fact on a subject, then they have taken it upon themselves to be educators and it is their responsibility to provide sources, especially if it is an unusual or far-fetched claim, this responsibility is known as the burden of proof.

 What’s a source?
 How is it cited?